 Immaculata's 373-acre campus overlooks Chester Valley and is located on the Main Line about 20 miles west of Philadelphia.
-The student body is composed of approximately 3,000 full- and part-time students in the College of Undergraduate Studies, the College of Adult Professional Studies, and the College of Graduate Studies, who seek, within the framework of a private, Catholic institution, education and preparation for positions of leadership and responsibility.
+The student body is composed of approximately 3,000 full- and part-time students who seek, within the framework of a private, Catholic institution, education and preparation for positions of leadership and responsibility.
 Sharing in co-curricular and social activities, the student quickly becomes part of the academic community, which is characterized by a spirit of friendliness and warm, personal relations among the students and between the students and the faculty.